Hgoatly/RecipesWithout/README.md

 - **Responsive Images:** I tried adding the 'responsive-img' class to the recipe images.
 It worked well with all the images that had been copied from the same source, and that were all the same size.
-However, different sized images from other sources elongated or shortened the cards - which is poor UX.
+However, different sized images from other sources elongated or shortened the cards - which is poor UX, so I removed that class from all recipe cards.

 ![Screenshot of completed elongated recipe card](assets/readme-images/responsive-image-fail.jpg)